josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/👅_Voice_Disruption_Discrediting/🎪_racialised_projection_as_harassment.md

 ### 🎭 The Clown in the Mirror

-*The first time I saw a clip of Puddles Pity Party on America’s Got Talent, I remember the jolt—the surreal sadness of a vaudeville clown singing with the voice of an angel.
+*The first time I saw a clip of Puddles Pity Party on America’s Got Talent, I remember the sudden surreal experience of a vaudeville clown singing with the voice of an angel.
-That same dissonance is what I feel watching men attempt digital blackface.
+That same dissonance, although with the opposite emotional undertone, is what I feel watching men attempt digital blackface.
 They believe they are performing dominance; what we see is pathos.*

 The modern racist meme has the same awkward majesty: a costume borrowed from another century, performed without awareness of its absurdity.